henrysxie/intro_python/README.md

 - Use .pop() to remove "Random String" from the list
 - Print the list
 - Check if 'Chipotle' is in the list
-- Check if 'Random String' is in the list
+- Check if 'Dunkin Donuts' is in the list
 - Get the length of the list
 ```